What You Should Know Before Buying a Home Security System

 Aside from the security of knowing that your personal possessions are protected, there are other benefits to having a home security system that just might help you make the decision to purchase one.

-For instance, many homeowners insurance policies offer a reduction on premiums for those who have a home security system installed.
+For instance, many homeowners have insurance policies that offer a reduction in premiums for those who have a home security system installed.
 Speak with your insurance carrier to see whether it offers this discount, and what is required of the system to receive the discount.